TiBarification/SCPDiscord-LabAPI/README.md

 ![channelList.png](docs/img/channelList.png)

 ### MultiAdmin servers
 Each sub-server of a MultiAdmin server can post to the same channel, different channels or even different Discord servers.
-They work just like individual SCPSL servers.
+They work just like individual SCP:SL servers.

 ### Running server commands
 You can use server and remote admin commands via the bot, with command permissions limited to specific roles of your choice.